giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToTest.md

 Deploying a contract on the fork is just calling its constructor of the contract.
 We give the address of the testing contract(`$(this)`) as the administrator of the `Amplifier` contract to be able to use that directly as the maker.

-After deployment, we use the [`activate()`](../background/offer-maker/mangrove-offer.md#other-maker-contracts-hooks) helper provided by [MangroveOffer](../background/offer-maker/mangrove-offer.md), which helps setup the correct token approvals for Mangrove for our %%maker contract|maker-contract%%.
+After deployment, we use the [`activate()`](../background/offer-maker/mangrove-offer.md#other-maker-contracts-hooks) helper provided by [MangroveOffer](../background/offer-maker/mangrove-offer.md), which helps setup the correct token approvals for Mangrove for our [maker contract](/docs/developers/terms/maker-contract.md).

 Before calling `activate()` we also take the opportunity to demonstrate the related helper, [`checkList()`](../background/offer-maker/mangrove-offer.md#other-maker-contracts-hooks), which *checks* whether necessary approvals have been setup, and, if not, reverts (recall that `expectRevert(<message>)` is a [Foundry cheatcode](https://book.getfoundry.sh/forge/cheatcodes])).